 Undecorated Short Bay Window Caboose with Short Roof.
 32000 single car $49.95.

-All new tooling is in the works for two styles of Short Body Bay Window Cabooses and three styles of Transfer Cabooses in HO.
-These Ready-To-Run cars included wire grab irons and cut levers, Kadee #5 couplers and other super-details.
+We have all new tooling for two styles of Short Body Bay Window Cabooses and three styles of Transfer Cabooses in HO.
+These Ready-To-Run cars include wire grab irons and cut levers, Kadee #5 couplers and other super-details.
 The first 8 road names will be on the Bay Window versions seen below.

 Bluford Shops products are not intended for children under 14.